SanthaC/yolo/explanation.md

 ImagePullPolicy: set to IfNotPresent for stable tags and Always for frequently updated tags during CI-only tests.

 Logging: Application logs are written to stdout/stderr so they integrate with GKE logging stacks.

+## 6. Git Workflow used

+In this project, I used a simple Git workflow based mainly on the master branch.
+All my work; including creating, editing and updating files was done directly on the master branch.

+After making changes, I followed these main steps:

+Add changes: git add . — to stage all modified files.

+Commit changes: git commit -m "Description of the update" — to save the changes with a message.

+Push changes: git push origin master — to upload the latest version of the project to GitHub.

+I didn’t create separate branches.
+This made the process straightforward and easy to manage.